aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/gs1-barcode-encoding/gs1-coupon-upc-a-databar-configuration/_index.md

 GS1 Coupon UPC-A Databar is a barcode standard used for encoding data in coupons and promotions.
 It ensures efficient and accurate tracking of discounts and offers.

 ### Where can I download Aspose.BarCode for .NET?
-You can download Aspose.BarCode for .NET from the official [download page](https://releases.aspose.com/barcode/net/).
+You can download Aspose.BarCode for .NET from the [download page](https://releases.aspose.com/barcode/net/).

 ### Is there a free trial available?
 Yes, you can get a free trial of Aspose.BarCode for .NET from [here](https://releases.aspose.com/).